GeorgeMC2610/BenzinApp-Front-End/README.md

 # BenzinApp-Front-End
 The official site of BenzinApp!
-Written in [language to be decided].
+Written in Next.js & NextUI.